-The homeowners, both educators, approached interior decorator, Robbin Caskenette, with a strong and clear design vision, born from their self-professed enthusiasm for the outdoors.
+The homeowners, both educators, approached interior decorator, Robbin Caskenette, with a strong and clear design vision for their nursery redesign, born from their self-professed enthusiasm for the outdoors.
 “As educators, we have observed in both our professional and personal lives that children thrive most when surrounded in a natural environment, free of distraction and noise,” says Jennifer.
 “Our ultimate goal [for the nursery] was to create a space that reflects peace and serenity.”

 Robbin, a Certified Interior Decorator with an affinity for family-friendly design, feels that the nursery project was a true collaboration.
 “My client knew that she would be spending a lot of time in the nursery and really wanted to love being in the space too.
 She wanted it to feel cozy and serene.”